Last Updated on September 4, 2020 by Facundo

 What is a Mixer and what does it do?

-Also known as Mixing Board, Mixing Console, or Sound Board, a mixer is a very versatile component which can be used from live shows to studio recordings.
+Also known as Mixing Board, Mixing Console, or Sound Board, a mixer is a very versatile component that can be used from live shows to studio recordings.

 At its very core, a mixer takes audio signals and mixes them together sending them to one or more Output channels, making them, if done correctly, sound as intended.